home-assistant/developers.home-assistant/docs/add-ons/testing.md

 The bootstrap script (start_supervisor.sh) currently does not support Docker on Windows using the WSL 2 based engine.
 The message "_Timeout while waiting for docker to come up_" will appear in the terminal.

-Using Docker Desktop?
-You'll need to switch back to legacy Hyper-V backend in Settings > General.
+If you are using Docker Desktop and have Hyper-V support, you can switch back to legacy Hyper-V backend in Settings > General.
 :::

 ## Remote development